 “Like it’s not going to upset my wife?” he admits.
 “How many times did I cum?”

 I giggle.
-“Four or five, if you count that last dribble
+“Four.
+Five, if you count that last dribble

 “You are so evil,” he realizes.
-“This is not something I’m ever going to forget.”
+“This is not something I’ll ever forget.”

 He is experiencing buyer’s regret.